tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 - The host machines with the Intel processors, SSD, 8GB+ RAM and 50GB+ of free storage space
 - For Windows users
-    - Windows 10 or 11 without Virtualization-base Security (VBS)
+    - Windows 11 without Virtualization-base Security (VBS)
     - Ubuntu 22.04+ on WSL version 1
-    - VMware Workstation Pro (Recommended) or VMware Workstation Player 17
+    - VMware Workstation Pro 17
 - For Linux users
     - Ubuntu 22.04+
     - VMware Workstation Pro 17
 - For macOS users
-    - macOS 14
+    - macOS 15
     - VMWare Fusion Pro 13
-    - Homebrew and git

 📝 An Intel processor-based machine is required.